-From 1985 when Indiana Tech first required incoming students to have a personal computer, the university began a commitment of making technology an integral part of instruction for our students, Since that time, Indiana Tech continues to commit itself to providing students a level of technological competency that will meet or exceed the needs of employers who hire our graduates.
-By graduation, depending on the degree program, a student will have competency on various types of computers and soft-ware.
+Indiana Tech is committed to providing students a level of technological competency that will meet or exceed the needs of employers who hire our graduates.
+By graduation, depending on the degree program, a student will have competency on various types of computers and software.
 Due to the changing nature of technology, our curriculum emphasizes becoming productive with common hardware and software concepts rather than a particular brand of computer or software package.

-In order to support this integration and to encourage the use of computing technology, Indiana Tech provides a variety of computing facilities for its faculty and students.
-With over 230 public computers on multiple campuses, our primary facilities are well equipped for the utilization of technology both in and out of the classroom.
+In order to support this integration and to encourage the use of technology, Indiana Tech provides a variety of computing facilities for its faculty and students.
+With more than 350 public computers at multiple locations, our primary facilities are well equipped for the utilization of technology both in and out of the classroom.
 Our continuing commitment to technology improvements is an important piece of our academic programs.